 As an essential part of a graduate education, ESU provides excellent research opportunities and resources.

-ESU currently offers 21 master's programs and 2 doctoral programs which confers an Ed.D. in Educational Leadership and Administration (ALS).
+ESU currently offers 21 master's programs and 2 doctoral programs which confer an Ed.D. in Educational Leadership and Administration (ALS) or a Doctorate in Health Science (D.H.Sc.).
 All of these programs offer post-secondary educational opportunities for research and professional development.

-Our graduate students — pursuing degrees ranging from the arts to education to nursing — have access to information, technology and experiences that enhance their education while allowing them to delve deeper into their desired career path.
+Our graduate students — pursuing degrees ranging from the arts to education to public health — have access to information, technology and experiences that enhance their education while allowing them to delve deeper into their desired career path.

 ESU graduate research opportunities allow students to hone in on their areas of study while being presented with the opportunities to pair with peers, present at conferences, publish research findings, and work side-by-side with professors in laboratories, in the field, and in the classroom.